PacktPublishing/LLM-Engineers-Handbook/README.md

 ```shell
 poetry poe create-sagemaker-role
 ```
-It will create a `sagemaker_user_credentials.json` file at the root of your repository with your new `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` values.
-Replace them in your `.env` file.
+It will create a `sagemaker_user_credentials.json` file at the root of your repository with your new `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` values. **But before replacing your new AWS credentials, also run the following command to create the execution role (to create it using your admin credentials).**

-Now, we have to create an IAM execution role used by AWS SageMaker to access other AWS resources on our behalf.
-Create it by running:
+To create the IAM execution role used by AWS SageMaker to access other AWS resources on our behalf, run the following:
 ```shell
 poetry poe create-sagemaker-execution-role
 ```
 It will create a `sagemaker_execution_role.json` file at the root of your repository with your new `AWS_ARN_ROLE` value.
 Add it to your `.env` file.

-Once you've updated the `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, and `AWS_ARN_ROLE` values in your `.env` file, you're ready to start using AWS SageMaker.
-This step is crucial to complete the setup.
+Once you've updated the `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, and `AWS_ARN_ROLE` values in your `.env` file, you can use AWS SageMaker. **Note that this step is crucial to complete the AWS setup.**

 > [!IMPORTANT]
 > Step-by-step instructions on how to follow these steps are provided in **Chapter 10**, in the section **Implementing the LLM microservice using AWS SageMaker**.